tkunic/TalkBox/daemon/README.md

 Make sure the TalkBox folder is in /home/pi/

-Move the talkbox.sh script into /etc/init.d:
+Copy the talkbox.sh script into /etc/init.d:

 ```
 sudo cp talkbox.sh /etc/init.d